corymb/creact/README.md

 # Creact

-Creact is designed to seamlessly integrate React with the [cuba](https://github.com/soveran/cuba), but is ultimately framework agnostic.
+Creact is designed to seamlessly integrate React with the [cuba](https://github.com/soveran/cuba) microframework, but is ultimately framework agnostic.
 ## Installation

 Add this line to your application's Gemfile: